INNOVATIONS IN TEACHING AND LEARNING GRANTS

 Support may be requested for travel expenses; conference registration; supplies and equipment; and stipends.

 There is a maximum food allowance of $75 a day for travel.
-Please note that Whitman College does not reimburse on a per diem basis; original receipts are required for all reimbursements.
-Requests for student travel to present at a conference as a result of an ITL grant should be included in the request.
+Please note that Whitman College does not reimburse on a per diem basis; original receipts are required for all reimbursements

 Proposals will be reviewed by the Steering Committee of the Center for Teaching and Learning, and that Committee will advance recommendations to the Provost and Dean of the Faculty.

-Preference in selection will be given to proposals submitted by tenured and tenure-track faculty, Senior Lecturers and/or full-time staff members.
+Preference in selection will be given to proposals submitted by tenured and tenure-track faculty, Senior Lecturers and Senior Adjunct Assistant Professors and/or full-time staff members.
 Participation by other members of the instructional and support staff requires a paragraph explaining how such participation will enhance the ongoing academic program of the College.

-All grant recipients must submit a written report, not to exceed five pages in length, within three months following completion of any given project.
-Reports should be submitted to the Office of the Provost and Dean of the Faculty, c/o Susan Bennett (email@example.com).
+All grant recipients must submit a written report, not to exceed three pages in length, within three months following completion of any given project.
+Stipends will be issued upon receipt and review of the report, which should be submitted to the Office of the Provost and Dean of the Faculty, c/o Susan Bennett (firstname.lastname@example.org) .
 These reports will be made available for viewing on this website.
-At minimum, in addition to any other pertinent issues, written reports should address the following questions in light of the three primary goals of ITL grants (see above):
+Written reports should address the following questions in light of the three primary goals of ITL grants (see above):

 - Did recipients complete what they set out to complete?